-Advice currently given to schools by Steps Tutors and the Local Authority
+Advice currently given to schools by Team Teach Tutors and the Local Authority

 - 1. Settings should have a plan in place for the member of staff supporting the child or young person to be able to summon assistance and a strategy for notifying a 'critical friend' that the child or young person is about to / has exited the building (e.g. red card.) - 2.
 Staff should not physically prevent the child leaving the room or building unless there is immediate risk of harm - 3.
 Assigned member of staff should follow the child at a safe distance, keeping them in their sight if possible; they should proceed in a calm manner; they should not run or shout to the child or young person.
-If it is possible to communicate with the child or young person they should use the de-escalation Script.
+If it is possible to communicate with the child or young person they should use the Team Teach Help Script using a calm voice: